powsybl/powsybl.github.io/pages/documentation/simulation/sensitivity/index.md

 This set of information constitutes the sensitivity factors (`SensitivityFactor`).
 These factors correspond to the definition of the expected partial derivatives to be extracted from the input network.
-A standard sensitivity analysis input thus comprises of a list of sensitivity factors, each one constituted of:
+A standard sensitivity analysis input thus comprises a list of sensitivity factors, each one constituted of:
 - a sensitivity variable (the variable of impact) which type is defined by a `SensitivityVariableType`.
 - a sensitivity function (the observed function) which type is defined by a `SensitivityFunctionType`.
 - a contingency context.